monyarm/NovelVM/README.md

 Download the Liberation(tm) fonts package
 <https://releases.pagure.org/liberation-fonts/liberation-fonts-ttf-2.00.1.tar.gz>
-and unpack all the ttf files into your ScummVM extras directory.
+and unpack all the ttf files into your NovelVM extras directory.
-Alternatively, ScummVM comes with the GNU FreeFont fonts, though at the time of writing these fonts cause some text rendering issues.
+Alternatively, NovelVM comes with the GNU FreeFont fonts, though at the time of writing these fonts cause some text rendering issues.

 ### 3.32) Commodore64 games notes

 Both Maniac Mansion and Zak McKracken run but Maniac Mansion is not yet playable.
-Simply name the D64 disks "maniac1.d64" and "maniac2.d64" respectively "zak1.d64" and "zak2.d64", then ScummVM should be able to automatically detect the game if you point it at the right directory.
+Simply name the D64 disks "maniac1.d64" and "maniac2.d64" respectively "zak1.d64" and "zak2.d64", then NovelVM should be able to automatically detect the game if you point it at the right directory.

 Alternatively, you can use `extract_mm_c64` from the tools package to extract the data files.
-But then the game will not be properly autodetected by ScummVM, and you must make sure that the platform is set to Commodore64.
+But then the game will not be properly autodetected by NovelVM, and you must make sure that the platform is set to Commodore64.
 We recommend using the much simpler approach described in the previous paragraph.

 ### 3.33) Macintosh games notes

 All LucasArts SCUMM based adventures, except COMI, also exist in versions for the Macintosh.
-ScummVM can use most (all?) of them, however, in some cases some additional work is required.
+NovelVM can use most (all?) of them, however, in some cases some additional work is required.
 First off, if you are not using a Macintosh for this, accessing the CD/floppy data might be tricky.
 The reason for this is that the mac uses a special disk